 - A commercial driver: Truck and other commercial drivers are held to a higher standard than other motorists.
 Their BAC limit is half the legal limit for non-commercial drivers, at 0.04.

-Florida is also one of the few states that can hold a third party liable for losses caused by alcohol-related accidents.
-Florida’s dram shop law allows a person or a vendor to be held liable for negligence if it can be shown that alcohol was intentionally and knowingly served to a driver who was under 21 or a known alcoholic.
+Florida is also one of the few states that can hold a third party liable for losses due to alcohol-related accidents.
+Florida’s dram shop law allows a person or a vendor to be held liable for negligence if it can be shown that they intentionally and knowingly served alcohol to a driver who was under 21 or a known alcoholic.

-In order to file a case for compensation caused by a drunk driving accident, the lawsuit must be filed within four years of the accident.
+In order to file a case for compensation due to a drunk driving accident, you have to file the lawsuit within four years of the accident.
 If the accident is fatal, a wrongful death claim must be filed within two years of the date of death.

 Common Injuries from Drunk Driving Accidents